cloud-66-internal/help.cloud66.com/_includes/tutorials/deploy-hooks.md

 /.cloud66/deploy_hooks.yml
 ```

 For **Docker stacks** this file should be pushed into [CustomConfig git](/{{page.collection}}/how-to-guides/common-tools/access-your-code.html) Repository of the stack.
-This repository will be created after the stack is analysed, so you can push your deploy hooks before deployment started.
+This repository will be created after the stack is analyzed, so you can push your deploy hooks before deployment started.

 This file should be YAML formatted, and you can use a service like [YAMLlint](http://yamllint.com/) to validate it.

 Creating a deploy hook from scratch consists of a number of steps:

-1. Choose your environment - eg. example _production_, _development_, _staging_ and so on.
+1. Choose your environment - e.g. example _production_, _development_, _staging_ and so on.
-2. Choose your hook point - eg. _first_thing_, _after_rails_ and so on.
+2. Choose your hook point - e.g. _first_thing_, _after_rails_ and so on.
-3. Choose your deploy hook type - eg. _snippet_, _command_ or _script_.
+3. Choose your deploy hook type - e.g. _snippet_, _command_ or _script_.
 4. Select any additional hook fields you require

 Automating deploy hooks can sometimes be tricky.
 To avoid issues, it's good practice to run each of your commands manually to see that they complete successfully.